 We’re proud of this Boise-based project team and the reminder that sometimes innovation means looking beyond the typical process.
 The several miles of increased capacity will provide for future development and growth for the area and Chinden Boulevard is now a transportation facility that supports local economic vitality, promotes active transportation, and provides environmental protections to the area.

-This project has been submitted for consideration for 2020 Project of the Year to the American Society of Civil Engineers (ASCE) Southern Idaho Section.
-For more information about this project, please reach out to Darcy Sulz, Evan Reed, Lauren Nuxoll, Andrew Bailey, or Andy Daleiden.
+This project was named 2020 Project of the Year by the American Society of Civil Engineers (ASCE) Southern Idaho Section.
+For more information, please reach out to Darcy Sulz, Evan Reed, Lauren Nuxoll, Andrew Bailey, or Andy Daleiden.